-Standard Concepts and Competencies Supportive Practices 9.2 K.D Explain that instruments or art forms represent cultural perspectives.
+Standard Concepts and Competencies Supportive Practices 9.2 1.D Identify the historical and cultural context of works of art.
 The learner will: Explore instruments from different cultures.
 Participate in discussions about where various instruments and art forms originate.
 Identify cultures represented by various art forms.
-The adult will: Provide opportunities to explore instruments from different cultures (e.g., real or virtual).
-Display works of art from a variety of cultures.
-Share a variety of music and movement forms, explicitly using appropriate vocabulary to label the forms (e.g., jazz, classical, hip-hop, folk).
-Play many types of music.
-Discuss the cultures represented by art forms and instruments (e.g., hieroglyphics-Egyptian; maracas-Spanish).
+Participate in discussions about time periods or cultures relating to works of art.
+Begin to use vocabulary appropriate to the time period (e.g., present, past) and culture being discussed in the work of art.
+Recognize differences in cultures as represented in works of art.
+The adult will: Display works of art from a variety of cultures.
+Play many types of music from different eras.
+Discuss the cultures represented by art forms and instruments (e.g., masks-Africa, Japan, Native American; maracas-Spanish).
 Read books about a variety of cultures, pointing out similarities and differences in art forms.
+Introduce and use vocabulary appropriate to the time period and culture being discussed in the work of art.
+Use cross-curricular resources to assist in learning about cultural perspective in the arts.
+Lead a discussion of the historical and cultural context of a work of art using appropriate social studies vocabulary.
+Provide opportunities to explore works of art from other cultures (e.g., real or virtual).